-- Lose variation in mood be "flat" lack emotional expression, for example, humour or friendliness - Have marked changes in mood, from quiet to excited or agitated - Hear voices that no one else can hear - Believe, without reason, that others are plotting against, spying on, or following them. and be extremely angry or afraid of these people - Believe that they are being harmed or asked to do things against their will, by, for instance, television, radio, aliens, God or the devil - Believe they have special powers, for example, that they are important religious leaders, politicians or scientists - Believe that their thoughts are being interfered with or that they can influence the thoughts of others - Spend extravagant or unrealistic sums of money
+People may: ■ Lose variation in mood - be "flat" - lack ☐ Withdraw completely from family, friends, emotional expression, for example, humour and workmates or friendliness ☐ Be afraid to leave the house (particularly during ☐ Have marked changes in mood, from quiet daylight hours) to excited or agitated Sleep or eat poorly Hear voices that no one else can hear ☐ Believe, without reason, that others are ☐ Sleep by day and stay awake at night, often plotting against, spying on, or following pacing restlessly them. and be extremely angry or afraid of these people ☐ Be extremely occupied with a particular theme, for example, death, politics or religion ☐ Believe that they are being harmed or asked to do things against their will, by, for ☐ Uncharacteristically neglect household or instance, television, radio, aliens, God or the parental responsibilities, or personal appearance devil or hygiene Believe they have special powers, for example, that they are important religious ☐ Deteriorate in performance at school or work leaders, politicians or scientists Have difficulty concentrating, following Believe that their thoughts are being conversation or remembering things interfered with or that they can influence the thoughts of others Talk about or write things that do not really make sense Spend extravagant or unrealistic sums of money ☐ Panic, be extremely anxious, or significantly depressed and suicidal

 Seek medical assessment as soon as possible.
-These types of behaviours are much clearer signs that someone needs to be checked out, particularly if they have been present for several weeks.
+These types of behaviors are much clearer signs that someone needs to be checked out, particularly if they have been present for several weeks.
 They may be only a minor disturbance, but a mental illness such as a psychotic disorder may be developing.